pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~

 An Actor model library, in particular the `Thespian Actor Library
-<https://github.com/kquick/Thespian>`__, can be used to run
+<https://github.com/kquick/Thespian>`__, can also be used to run
-a system of process applications as actors.
+a multi-pipeline system of process applications.

 The example below runs with Thespian's "simple system base".
 The actors will run by sending messages recursively.